whitneyburton/portfolios/amy-kintner-Mod3_portfolio.markdown

 From Molly: In working on our Cloney Island project, Amy proved to be the perfect partner for hacking through difficult issues.
 We spent many hours together working on setting up the Google authorization and authentication system for our site, which could have been a very frustrating process were it not for Amy’s levelheadedness, flexibility, and persistence.
 She also continued to be the point person for our Google Oauth issues as they continued to pop-up, and she totally impressed me with her endurance attacking the issues day after day.
 Finally, I very much appreciated Amy’s humor and ability to compel us towards some much needed breaks and fun after we had all been deep in the weeds for too long.
 She was a key contributor in making Girl Group awesome, and I’m so happy that I was able to share the experience with her and all the others in our group.

 From Lucy: It has been wonderful to work with you again.
 You combine your drive and experience to everything you do, and it really comes through in your work.
 Once again I am so inspired by your no-fear attitude, and it definitely contributed to the ambitious scope of our project.
 Your brunch stories were a highlight of our weekend coding retreat and helped make that time both productive and restorative.

+From Annie: Amy is a trooper.
+I worked with her on our Cloney Island project and she had the unenviable task of making GoogleOAuth work for our extremely convoluted login path.
+Even though it seemed to break every day, she always took the time to fix it and learn something new in the process.
+She's also a true pleasure to work with and be around.
+She wrote me the most amazing sonnet about email for my Shakespeare branded project management tool that I proudly display on the home page of my app.

 ### Playing a Part